ROWAN-W/Starling-Watcher/StarlingUI-frontend/README.md

 ## developing

-Add new Env in advanced settings, add delete function on master node, add more info on drones (deploy)
+Add new Env in advanced settings, add more info on drones (deploy)

 ## pending